subby2006/ydown/README.md

 `npm run build` builds the primary extension artifact in `../../outputs/youtube-local-downloader-extension`.

-Every push to `main` also runs the GitHub Actions release workflow.
-It checks and tests the project, packages the extension, and publishes a uniquely tagged prerelease containing the extension ZIP and its SHA-256 checksum.
-The experimental Tampermonkey build is tested but is not included in releases.

 ## installing

 1. download the built extension zip from releases and extract to a directory of your choice